Law Offices of Osas Iyamu, LLC.

 Tax treaties are agreements between two countries that determine how residents of one country are taxed on income earned in the other country.
 The United States has tax treaties with many countries to help avoid double taxation—in which an individual pays taxes on the same income to both countries.
 By understanding how tax treaties work, green card holders living abroad can avoid being taxed twice and may be eligible for certain exemptions or tax credits.

 • Countries with Tax Treaties: The United States has tax treaties with over 60 countries, including Canada, the United Kingdom, Germany, and Japan.
-These treaties can vary widely, so it is important to research the specific treaty between the US and the country where you reside.
+These treaties vary widely, so it’s important to research the specific treaty between the US and your country of residence.

 How Tax Treaties Benefit Green Card Holders Abroad